Second SCMP reporter dropped out of contact in China last year, sources say

 Chan’s absence comes after another SCMP reporter dropped out of contact in China for a number of months in 2022, raising concerns among colleagues that they may have been detained, four people familiar with discussions in the newsroom told Al Jazeera.

 The reporter, whose work was not published at SCMP for a period of nine months, later returned to work at the newspaper, but in a different section covering less politically sensitive news.
-The reporter has not written for SCMP for a number of months and it is unclear if she is still employed at the newspaper.
+The reporter has not written for SCMP for a number of months and it is unclear if they are still employed at the newspaper.

 Al Jazeera has chosen not to name the reporter, who did not respond to requests for comment, out of respect for their privacy.